oasisprotocol/old-docs/src/operators/incentives-proposal.md

 When a node sets up on network, it will be able to share its current commission rate, as well as the range with which that rate could change (e.g. + / - 10%).
-Commission rates can be adjusted once per day.
+Commission rates can be adjusted once per epoch.

 ### Transaction Fee Distribution

-Most likely, transaction fees will be distributed equally among validators who signed the block containing that specific transaction.
+Most likely, transaction fees will be distributed with about one half awarded to the proposer of the block containing that specific transaction, one fourth awarded equally among the validators who signed that block, and one fourth awarded to the proposer of the next block.

 ## Glossary of Commonly Used Terms